AbhinaTyagi/Car-Price-Prediction-model/README.md

 Step 7: Performance Evaluation (sklearn.metrics , r2_score)

-And lastly i create a pickle file("Car Price Prediction.pkl whcih you can use to predict the car price to test the data
+And lastly i create a pickle file("Car Price Prediction.pkl") whcih you can use to predict the car price to test the data